 We first subsetted our data to single-species compositional visits (categorical; honeybees or stingless bees).
 We then estimated fruit set or fruit weight as a function of the first floral visitor’s behaviour (categorical; pollen or nectar foraging) in interaction with the proportion of pollen forager visits (continuous) and total number of floral visits (continuous).
 Again, in blueberry, we included one random terms: year, as visitation data were collected in the block across two years, and in raspberry, one random term: block, as data were collected across multiple blocks.

-For both intra- and interspecific analyses, we modelled fruit set with a binomial distribution and fruit weight with a Gaussian distribution and assessed model residuals using DHARMa (v.0.2.2, Hartig 2019).

 Funding

+Jamie Stavert was funded by a University of New England post-doctoral fellowship.

 Author contributions